Freshman Wanner Breaks Pool Record in 400 IM

-In 2014 -15, Walsh was the primary coach of sprint group.
-14 of 21 school records were broken en route to a program best 4th place finish in Conference USA.
-The team was named one of the Top 16 most improved teams in Division 1.
-The team GPA of 3.54, which ranked 5th in the nation among Division 1 swimming and diving programs.
-Danica Ross broke her own 50 Free & 100 Free school records.
-Both sprint relay records were broken as well.
-The 200 freestyle relay recorded its highest conference relay placing in school history.
+Walsh has aided in all facets of the program since arriving in 2013.
+He works primarily with the mid-sprint swimmers and is the recruiting coordinator.
+In 2014 - 2015 season, 14 school records were broken en route to a program best 4th place finish in Conference USA.
+In Marshall was named one of the Top 16 most improved teams in Division 1.
+The 2014 Fall team GPA of 3.54, which ranked 5th in the nation among Division 1 swimming and diving programs.

 Walsh joined the Marshall staff after a one-year stint as the head assistant coach at Albright College.

 During his time at Albright College, the men set eleven school records and the women set four school records.
 The men produced three NCAA B qualifying times and the David B. Eavenson Most Outstanding Swimmer Award that season.
 Both men's and women's swimming teams won the 2013 MAC Championship.
 He was also part of the staff that received Men's and Women's Coach of the Year award.